Low Scrubs: A walk back in time

-Turn sharp right here towards a thick grove of silver birch tree.
+Turn sharp right here towards a thick grove of silver birch trees.
 Notice a small pit just to the left of the path as you leave the grove.
 This is possibly another lye pit.
-On leaving the copse, stop to look at the landscape of Low Scrubs here, very different from the dense woodland you first entered.
-Continue along the path until you rejoin the path you first started the walk on.
+On leaving the copse, stop to look at the landscape of Low Scrubs here, which is very different from the dense woodland you first entered.
+Continue along the path until you re-join the path you first started the walk on.
 Turn left to return to the car park.

 Bracken and Birch Area

 This area of Low Scrubs, now dominated by bracken with silver birch trees, was kept as open grazing ground for sheep.

 Coombe Hill car park, grid ref SP 851062